Orange-OS-LE/CLI_Installer/README.md

 python3 install.py
 ```

 Then answer the questions.
-Note, that this isn't the final release and a lot is missing.
+Note, that this isn't the final release and a lot is missing or different from the "official" version.
+ONLY USE THIS IF YOU KNOW WHAT YOU ARE DOING, AND KNOW THAT ISSUES FOR THIS SPECIFIC VERSION SHOULD BE REPORTED TO @UniqueName12345, NOT @michaeleldar!

+#### Exclusive to TCC: Dev Mode
+This basically

 The install process is a bit buggy right now, so testing is apreciated.